 Allowing yourself to explore a new erotic desire or fantasy can spark new-found interest in sex.

-I’ve found that simple prescription to be useful.
-When I’m paying more attention to nutrition and also exercise, I’m hungrier for all aspects of life – including good sex.
+I’ve found that prescription to be useful.
+When I’m paying more attention to nutrition and exercise, I’m hungrier for all aspects of life – including good sex.
 Ditto – make that double ditto – on injecting a dose of shared fantasy.

 Libido Enhancers?
 Libido Realities

 But we shouldn’t oversimplify.
 Let’s remember the effects of medications, pain, fatigue, natural changes to the body over time, and of course, stress.